Frederic-LM/Opn-Czami/README.md

 # 📱 Legato Phone App

-Also free, available on Android, and possibly on iPhone.
+Also free, available on Android, and possibly on iPhone. (curently under developement)

 ---